-Councillor Culver said that when the Environment Act was implemented we would have an obligation to work with local nature recovery networks and we will have the ecologist from Windsor and Maidenhead Council working with us.
-She said that paragraph 5.18 of the report mentioned that one of the reasons for decline in the hedgehog population was obesity yet the Governments report did not mention obesity.
+Councillor Culver explained that when the Environment Act was implemented, the Councilhad an obligation to work with local nature recovery networks and would have the Ecologist from Windsor and Maidenhead Council working with West Berkshire.
+She said that paragraph 5.18 of the report mentioned that one of the reasons for decline in the hedgehog population was obesity yet the Government's report did not mention obesity.
 It seemed that this was yet another report trying to find excuses not to do something positive.
-The report also said that some people may block the holes, yet lets be positive and accept most would not.
-If we adopted what the petition was asking we would also be meeting one of the requirements in the Local Plan.
-There report also lacked detail in what an education campaign would be, over 1500 residents had signed the petition and wanted action.
+The report also said that some people may block the holes, but Councillor Culver felt it was right to be positive and accept that most would not.
+If Council adopted what the petition was asking, we would also be meeting one of the requirements in the Local Plan.
+The report also lacked detail in what an education campaign would be, over 1500 residents had signed the petition and wanted action.

-Councillor David Marsh said he was disappointed in the administration as the petition arose out of a proposal by the Liberal Democrat Newbury Town Council.
+Councillor David Marsh was disappointed in the Administration as the petition arose out of a proposal by the Liberal Democrat Newbury Town Council.
 There were many people in the chamber that voted for the proposals at Newbury Town Council.
-It seemed that the administration were trying to find reasons not to do something that had previously been supported.
+It seemed that the Administration was trying to find reasons not to do something that had previously been supported.
 He asked Council to agree in principle what the petition was asking for and find wording to put it into the Local Plan and planning policy.

-Councillor Lee Dillon said that there had been numerous petitions brought to Council were members agreed on most points but not all and the Monitoring Officer had advised that we could not amend a petition.
-Constitutionally we have to respond to the wording of the petition.
-He was sure that the Portfolio Holder look at working up a policy on this issue.
-We cannot pick and choose which part of the petition we reply to.
+Councillor Lee Dillon said that there had been numerous petitions brought to Council where Members agreed on most points but not all and the Monitoring Officer had advised that we could not amend a petition.
+Constitutionally, it was necessary to respond to the wording of the petition.
+He was sure that the Portfolio Holder would look at working up a policy on this issue.
+It was not possible to pick and choose which part of the petition to reply to.

-Councillor Owen Jeffery said that the majority of the chamber supported the principle of the petition but as it had been said we could not pick which parts of the petition to support, we could not change the wording of the petition.
+Councillor Owen Jeffery said that the majority of the chamber supported the principle of the petition but as had been stated, Council could not pick which parts of the petition to support and the wording of the petition could not be changed.

-In summary Councillor Vickers said that the administration were not against hedgehog highways but could not support all that the petition asked, there was no reason why Council should not support the recommendations before them.
+In summary, Councillor T Vickers said that the Administration were not against hedgehog highways but could not support all that the petition asked.
+There was no reason why Council should not support the recommendations before them.